Saturday's Scottish Gossip

 Scotland centre-half Jack Hendry is a target for Hamburg in Germany's second tier with the 28-year-old's future at Ronny Deila's side Club Brugge looking bleak.
 (Scottish Sun)

-West Ham United are waiting to complete Declan Rice's transfer to Arsenal before moving for Scotland midfielder Scott McTominay, but the 26-year-old exit from Old Trafford may be delayed by manager Erik ten Hag's desire to sign a goalkeeper and striker before firming up interest in Fiorentina playmaker Sofyan Amrabat.
+West Ham United are waiting to complete Declan Rice's transfer to Arsenal before moving for Scotland midfielder Scott McTominay, but the 26-year-old exit from Manchester United may be delayed by manager Erik ten Hag's desire to sign a goalkeeper and striker before firming up interest in Fiorentina playmaker Sofyan Amrabat.
 (The Independent)

 Crystal Palace and Fulham have both enquired about 27-year-old Southampton and Scotland striker Che Adams.
 (Sky Sports)